-There was no investing activity during the year ended December 31, 2017.
+There was a total of \$6,639 of cash used in investing activities during the year ended December 31, 2018 relating to purchase of equipment.

-The Company's liquidity risk from financial instruments is minimal as excess cash is held in current bank accounts.
+The Company's liquidity risk from financial instruments is minimal as excess cash is held in current bank accounts and it holds minimal accounts receivable.